angelsanchez/js-capacity-test/README.md

 There are three new funcionalities to develop:

 `public/app/todo.js`
  - lin.
-59: If the item text contains the word "important", add the class "important". __(Easy: 1 point)__
+59: If the item text contains the word "important", add the class "important". __(1 point)__

 `public/app/welcome.js`
  - lin.
-22: Filter items by text typed in the search text input. __(Medium: 2 point)__
+20: Filter items by text typed in the search text input. __(5 points)__
- - lin.
-28: Show only todos with text "important".
-The Hash-URL should change like filter does in `self.awake` function. __(Hard: 4 point)__

 `public/app/resource.js`
  - lin.
-119: Important counter. __(Medium: 3 point)__
+119: Important counter.
+This counter shows the current number of important todos. __(4 points)__

 ## Notes

  - Only your code is important, the design won't be valued.
  - Comments and maintainability of the code will be appreciated.
- - In order to complete the unfinished parts, you can modify any file, write new functions, create new files, etc...
- - You can submit the test solved without completing all the parts.
- - A modern web browser.
+ - A modern web browser is required.
 The latest version of Chrome, Safari and Firefox.
 IE9 and greater should work, IE8 does not.

 Thank you very much, [Intelygenz](http://www.intelygenz.com/en/)